 As a Constitutional conservative I believe Washington should NOT dictate what kind of health care plans you should have, let alone FORCE you to buy something you don’t need or don’t want.
-That is one of the many reasons why I opposed Obamacare since Day 1, and why I have since voted over 50 times to repeal it both in part and in whole.
+That is one of the many reasons why I opposed Obamacare since Day 1, and why I have since voted time and again to repeal it both in part and in whole.
 But we can’t stop at a repeal – we must also replace it with common-sense solutions that (1) empower the consumer, (2) protect the doctor-patient relationship, and (3) drive down costs to make health care more affordable for American families.

 To learn more about my efforts on Obamacare and other important health care issues, click on a topic to jump down to that portion of the page: